 The biggest current hurdle for bHaptics is increasing the number of games it’s compatible with.
 Since bHaptics isn’t a mainstream virtual reality platform, game developers still have to make the decision of whether the effort of adding custom haptic feedback for bHaptics is worthwhile.

 But game developers seem to be warming to bHaptics, and more games are getting added.
-Realistic, immersive experiences are especially prized in virtual reality gaming, which means it won’t be long before more companies will be creating their own versions of haptic suits.
+Realistic, immersive experiences are especially prized in VR gaming, which means it won’t be long before more companies will be creating their own versions of haptic suits.

 The STRATOS Inspire also suffers from not being part of a hardware standard, which means many developers aren’t writing applications for the system.
 But the system demonstrates that ultrasound can be a viable method of delivering haptic feedback to users.
 Its technology may eventually be incorporated into standard virtual reality gaming systems to provide players another way of interacting with the virtual world.